-4. 1 out of every 3 patients are sent to a specialist each year.
+4. 1 out of every three patients are sent to a specialist each year.

 In the United States, more than a third of patients are referred to a specialist each year.
 Indeed, specialist visits constitute more than half of all outpatient visits.
 Despite the frequency and the importance of the specialty-referral, the process itself has been a long-standing source of frustration for both primary care physicians (PCPs) and specialists.
 These frustrations, along with a desire to lower costs, has led to the implementation of numerous strategies to improve the entire process, such as using gatekeepers and/or referral guidelines.

 5. 25 to 50% of referring physicians do not know whether their patients actually see the specialist.

 Referral tracking is an important task for the referring provider, in order to ensure that the referral is completed.
 Studies have found that 25 to 50% of referring physicians did not know whether their patients had seen the specialist to which they were referred.

 6. 70% of the specialists rate the patient referral information they receive from other providers as fair or poor.

 PCPs vary in their threshold for referring a patient, which results in both the underuse and the overuse of specialists.
 Many referrals do not include a transfer of information, either to or from the specialist; and when they do, it often contains insufficient data for medical decision making.
 Care across the primary-specialty interface is poorly integrated; PCPs often do not know whether a patient went to the specialist, or what the specialist recommended.
 PCPs and specialists also frequently disagree on the specialist’s role during the referral episode (e.g., single consultation or continuing co-management).